Riding Riding Theory Horse Showing Horse & Barn Care Horse & Barn Care Management Career Emphasis Areas

 The Jumping major learns the mechanics of jumping as they relate to hunters, jumpers and event horses.
 The development of a balanced, effective seat in the rider is emphasized.
 The student develops the ability to pace, estimate distances, determine effective lines for jumping and analyze courses.
 Methodical principles and methods are emphasized in the riding of novice through advanced level horses.
 Course Details

 Students wishing to have more versatility in their riding background can enroll each quarter in a different riding discipline.
 The student can choose the sequence of the courses and select any combination of the three disciplines.

 Theory classes provide for an understanding of the underlying principles of Dressage, Jumping and Western through a variety of techniques and opportunities for discussion.
 Emphasis is given to the application of principles of each student's riding, as well as to the discipline as a whole.
 All students enrolled in Riding Classes participate in theory classes in the same discipline.
-Basic principles are covered in the first quarter with intermediate and advanced level content being presented as students progress in their cognitive understanding and psychomotor development.
+Basic principles are covered with intermediate and advanced level content being presented as students progress in their cognitive understanding and psychomotor development.
 Course Details

 Each week, the students take part in a program of horse showing designed to familiarize them with all aspects of competition.
 The students will participate as competitors, show secretaries, ring masters, announcers, ready ring crew, and judges.
 Rules for recognized AHSA and AQHA show are followed.
 As competitors, the students will compete in classes in their riding disciplines according to their capabilities.
 Course Details